pegasus-kv/release-cli/README.md

 ## Usage

-Please ensure your repo that you want to make release are as clean as possible.
+Please ensure your repo where you want to make release is as clean as possible.
 It's recommended to re-clone the repo to different location with your development branch, if you have one.

 ### To show the pull requests that are not released, and how much time after the changes were committed (the 'Release velocity')